Announcements

 Professionalism Concerns

-• Students may be subject to dismissal from the program by the Office of Outreach and Pathway Programs for disruptive or unprofessional behavior, repeated absences, or significant tardiness for course sessions.
-Demonstration of exemplary or poor professionalism may also be reflected in student performance evaluations and any recommendation request in the future.
+• Scholars may be subject to dismissal from the program and removed from university housing by the Office of Outreach and Pathway Programs for disruptive or unprofessional behavior, repeated absences, or significant tardiness for course sessions.
+Demonstration of exemplary or poor professionalism may also be reflected in scholar performance evaluations and any recommendation request in the future.

 All students are expected to dress in professional manner and maintain a professional appearance at all times.
 In general, this means students should be dressed neatly and modestly.